Quick answer

 - Are you able to service customers effectively?

-To assess your current markets start by aggregating historical sales and sales potential (future sales potential).
+You'll want a clear market landscape analysis.
+To assess your current markets, start by aggregating historical sales and sales potential (future sales potential).

 What is sales potential?
 It is the sum of customer spending with all suppliers in your competitive space.
 So, for example, your top customer spends $200,000 per year on your products or services.
 But it only represents 10% of their total spending.
 The sales potential is $2,000,000.
 You may adjust this based on a realistic share of your wallet; let's agree your maximum share would be 50%, so your real sales potential is $1,000,000.

-Now you have a clear picture of sales potential, start creating serviceability zones based on your current resources.
-Can you adequately service customers and prospects and maximize your sales potential?
+Now you have a clear picture of sales potential and have done your sales market analysis, start creating serviceability zones based on your current resources.
+Can you adequately service customers and prospects and increase your sales potential?

-Using a tool like eSpatial, you can assess average distance or drive times.
+Using a tool like eSpatial, you can assess average distance or perform a drive time analysis.
 It unlocks a better understanding of "time to service" customers.
 And you can reset your priorities based on customer priority.
-So you can re-design or re-optimize sales territories to focus on the highest-sales potential customers.
+You can then redesign or re-optimize sales territories to focus on the customers with the highest sales potential.

 See below for an example: